zenbitex/trexexchange_ui/README.md

  `Use This Command:`
  `find ./ -type f -exec sed -i -e 's/cryptodealexchange.in/yourdomain.com/g' {} \;`

+5. chmod +x bin/*
-5. For production, you can do rake assets:precompile RAILS_ENV=production
+6 For production, you can do rake assets:precompile RAILS_ENV=production
-6. bundle exec rails server -p 4000
+7. bundle exec rails server -p 4000

 View a working version of this UI at https://cryptodealexchange.in/trading/ethbtc